Explore or relax by day, then sleep in the cosiest of the choice hotels in Argentina’s Fitzroy national park and Chile’s Paine national park.

 Disembark and walk through a lenga forest to a look-out point where you will be rewarded by your first sighting of the Perito Moreno Glacier.

 Return to the boat and continue sailing with magnificent views of the glacial wall and opportunities to witness it calving.

 Disembark at Bajo de las Sombras and transfer to the main complex where you will find the 4 Km network of walkways infront of the glacier.

 Time to explore the walkways before the transfer back to the hotel in El Calafate.

-For those starting in El Calafate transfer from your hotel around 07.00 to the Chilean border at Cerro Castillo.
+For those starting in El Calafate transfer from your hotel around 07.00 and you board the public bus to the Chilean border at Cerro Castillo.